heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 It is worth noting that on Lempel-Ziv 77 the list of supported characters is not the standard 7-bit ASCII-characters.
 Because of this the application has a class in Entities -package to manage transformation of the characters into 7-bit numeric presentations.
 Due to this each character for which no match was found take up a byte of space (the same amount as before compression) instead of nine bits (a byte for character and 1 bit indicator).
 This is beneficial in the edge case scenarios in which no compression happens.
 Without this optimation the compressed size could exceed the original size with Lempel-Ziv 77 implementation.

-## Accomplished Time and Space Complexities
+## Accomplished Time Complexities and Space Requirements

 ### Lempel-Ziv 77
 In the compression phase the Lempel Ziv 77 algorithm iterates through the whole content once.
 At each iterative step a search is executed and an optimal match is search for from the lookahead buffer and the window.
 Matches are searched for with Python's built-in `str.find()` method.
 The process is repeated at each iterative step of the content `k` that is being compressed.
 In the worst case scenario no matches are found and the process needs to be repeated at each index, so the time complexity is `k * search time`.